US tightens travel rules to Cuba, blacklists many businesses

 But those traveling to support Cuba's people must have a daylong schedule of activities designed to expose them to Cubans and steer dollars toward citizens, such as renting rooms in private homes.
 Those on organized, "people to people" or educational visits must be accompanied by a representative of the U.S.-based group organizing the trip.

-There was no immediate reaction from Cuba's government.
-But the rules were quickly denounced by travel groups and proponents of closer U.S. ties to the island.
+Vidal, the Cuban diplomat who was the public face of Cuba's opening with the United States during the Obama administration, said the policy would harm Cuba's economy, American citizens and U.S. businesses.
+The rules were also quickly denounced by travel groups and proponents of closer U.S. ties to the island.

 "Cuba is still open for business," said Charel van Dam of the Cuba Travel Network.
 "It is still possible for people to travel, but I think these announcements will serve mainly as something to scare off people who want to visit."